 You can see from the comments section below that there have been a variety of experiences from female travelers.
 Some of those experiences must have been extremely distressing, and are not to be dismissed as inconsequential.

-Jordan is serious about trying to curb levels of violence against women, and urges any women who feel that they have been harassed or are in a dangerous situation to call the police (phone number 191 or 192).
+Jordan is serious about trying to curb levels of violence against women, and urges any women who feel that they have been harassed or are in a dangerous situation to call the police on 911.
 And it doesn't have to be a life-threatening situation; if you're feeling threatened or are just lost, they'll happily come and get you.

 It's pretty well known that Jordan is not the place to wear a bikini top and short-shorts.
 The experienced female travelers I've spoken to say you should also avoid tight clothing and tank tops.
 Not to say you should wear a sack, but fitted tops covering the shoulders, capri pants or a skirt and leggings are practical, comfortable and will not draw attention to you.